nikic/PHP-Parser/UPGRADE-4.0.md

 PHP-Parser now requires PHP 7.0 or newer to run.
 It is however still possible to *parse* PHP 5.2-5.6 source code, while running on a newer version.

-Because HHVM does not support PHP 7, HHVM is no longer supported.
+HHVM is no longer actively supported.

 ### Changes to the node structure